primatejs/primate/docs/guide/project-structure.md

 If your app is an API or doesn't have any views, you don't need to create this directory.

-Primate's official modules includes support for various [frontend frameworks] such as React, Vue, Svelte, Solid or HTMX.
+Primate's official modules include support for various [frontend frameworks] such as React, Vue, Svelte, Solid or HTMX.

 [routes]: /guide/routes